New students must submit proof of COVID-19 vaccination by July 15 in order to register for classes.

 The meal voucher program ensures that Whittier students receive nutrition and sustenance during times of hardship.
 Most students are eligible to apply to this program for up to 2 semesters, receiving a maximum of 5 vouchers each semester.
-To be eligible for this program students must live off campus, not have a meal plan, and have exhausted all financial aid options including loans.
+To be eligible for this program students must live off campus.

-Students may request vouchers by visiting the Dean of Students Office, Campus Center room 142 and completing an eligibility form.
+Students may request vouchers by visiting the Dean of Students Office, Campus Center room 142 and completing an eligibility form or by calling 562.907.4233.
 Subsequent requests will require additional documentation signed by the Office of Financial Aid as well as a meeting with a Dean of Students Office staff member.

 Students in need of equipment or software to successfully complete coursework may request it by using the online form.